novelkhan/InventoryFrontend/README.md

 - **Modern Angular Features**: Utilizes standalone components, reactive forms, RxJS for state management, and lazy loading for optimized performance.
 - **Image Handling**: Supports product image uploads displayed as Base64-encoded images.
 - **Code Quality**: Follows Angular best practices, modular architecture, and clean code principles.
-- **Deployment**: Automated CI/CD pipeline using GitHub Actions for deployment to Render.
+- **Deployment**: Automated CI/CD pipeline using GitHub Actions for deployment to Netlify.

-The application is deployed on **Render** for live access, with a focus on delivering a smooth and intuitive user experience.
+The application is deployed on **Netlify** for live access, with a focus on delivering a smooth and intuitive user experience.

 ## Screenshots